Can Your Lawyers Deal With Punitive Damages?

 - Whether the amount of punitive damages bears a reasonable relationship to the amount of compensatory damages awarded

 - The wealth of the defendant (in light of the goals to punish and deter future misconduct)

 Ultimately, the amount punitive damages awarded, if any, is within the sole discretion of the jury.

 Getting Legal Help

 Brown & Charbonneau, LLP represents individuals as well as large and small companies in cases involving claims for punitive damages.
 If you are involved in a punitive damages claim or would like to learn about your rights and how to protect your business, we can provide you with the information you need.
-Call us today at (714) 505-3000 to schedule a consultation and learn more about how we can help you.
+Call us today at 714-505-3000 or contact us online to schedule a consultation and learn more about how we can help you.